arachnys/athenapdf/README.md

 It was designed to [do one thing and to do it well][unixphil] - PDF conversions; to work together with other programs; and to be able to handle text streams, because that is a universal interface.

-It aims to empower individuals, and organisations with an on-demand capability to convert HTML to PDF without frills.
+It aims to give users an on-demand capability to convert HTML to PDF without frills.

 At the lowest level, its [CLI][cli] component ([`athenapdf`][cli]) was designed to be an alternative / drop-in replacement for [wkhtmltopdf], a popular CLI tool for HTML to PDF conversions.
+Because of Docker the CLI syntax is a bit more complex but it's much more reliable.

+(For what it's worth, wkhtmltopdf is great, but it has a horrible habit of crashing unexpectedly - especially when printing documents with invalid HTML, problematic CSS or other issues).

-There is also a [microservice][weaver] component ([`weaver`][weaver]), and it was designed to be an alternative / drop-in replacement for paid services like [CloudConvert][cloudconvert], but with more freedom, and flexibility, and without limitations, long support response times, and price plans.
+There is also a [microservice][weaver] component ([`weaver`][weaver]), allowing you to leverage Athena over HTTP.

 ## Getting Started